Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Introduction

-On the path to fuse data from simulations and experiments in one framework, we present a first demonstrator using pyiron~\cite{Janssen2019} for experimental data acquisition. pyiron is an integrated development environment (IDE) for creating workflows~\cite{Janssen2019}.
-It combines a job management system for automation, and a hierarchical data management solution originally designed for atomistic modeling and is implemented in Python.
+On the path to fuse data from simulations and experiments in one framework, we present a demonstrator using pyiron~\cite{Janssen2019} for experimental data acquisition.
+Pyiron is an integrated development environment (IDE) for creating workflows~\cite{Janssen2019}.
+It combines a job management system for automation and a hierarchical data management solution originally designed for atomistic modeling and is implemented in Python.
 Its modularity allows to add custom jobs that make use of the built-in data management capabilities with minimal overhead.
-Our demonstrator is designed to show that the concept of an IDE, developed for simulation workflows, can (a) be applied to experimental data acquisition, (b) directly optimize the measurement using an active learning strategy based on Gaussian Process Regression (GPR), (c) analyze the data using automated data processing or data analysis routines~\cite{Maffettone2021, banko2021deep}, and (d) automatically solve the issue of data management and storage.
+Our demonstrator is designed to show that the concept of an IDE, developed for simulation workflows, can (a) be applied to experimental data acquisition, (b) directly optimize the measurement using an active learning strategy based on Gaussian process regression (GPR), (c) use existing data from simulations and word embedding-derived correlations of materials properties as priors, (d) analyze the data using automated data processing or data analysis routines~\cite{Maffettone2021, banko2021deep}, and (e) automatically solve the issue of data management and storage.
+Our approach represents an extension and optimization of a standalone active learning approach for autonomous electrical resistance measurements~\cite{Thelen2023}.